The Web Was Built for Readers, Not Agents

 The web therefore needs norms beyond crawler permission.
 A site may be open to reading but closed to automated submitting.
 It may permit summarization but not memory retention.
 It may permit price comparison but not checkout.
 It may permit accessibility assistance but not bulk extraction.
 It may allow an agent to fill a form while requiring final human review.
 None of those distinctions fit cleanly into the old public/private or allowed/disallowed model.

-Without new conventions, the default will be institutional improvisation.
+Without new conventions there, the default will be institutional improvisation.
 AI companies will invent product controls.
 Browser vendors will invent safety prompts.
 Websites will block some user agents, sue some scrapers, and tolerate some automation.
 Users will click through warnings they cannot evaluate.
 That is not governance.
 It is a race between convenience and incident response.

 Delegated Consent